 Acknowledgments

 The path leading up to T-CARE's commissioning in November of 2022 was guided by many people.
-The presbytery provided foundational antiracism training sessions with Crossroads Antiracism and Organizing, Rev. Kamal Hassan, Rev. Ruth West, and others.
+The Presbytery provided foundational antiracism training sessions with Crossroads Antiracism and Organizing, Rev. Kamal Hassan, Rev. Ruth West, and others.
 Rev. InHo Kim was steadfast advocate for this antiracism training, and we are grateful for his vision and leadership.
 InHo created the Antiracism Task Force comprised of Rev. Talitha Amadea Aho, Mustapha Baksh, Rev. Barbara Barkley, Rev. Kamal Hassan, Linda Spencer, and Lori Yamauchi.
 This Task Force recruited T-CARE members.
-We also thank the Mission, Vision and Leadership Committee and the presbytery for allocating funds for us each year, and for trusting us to work independently.
+We also thank the Mission, Vision and Leadership Committee and the Presbytery for allocating funds for us each year, and for trusting us to work independently.
 Staff support from Clementina Chacon-Garcia, Caneisha Felder, Rochelle Shaw, Rev. Karen Thistlethwaite, and Leticia Williams was invaluable to us.

-We are indebted to Rev. Ruth West and Paul Gaffney for their spiritual support during the entirety of our work.
+We are indebted to Rev. Ruth West and Rev. Paul Gaffney for their spiritual support during the entirety of our work.
 They offered us tools for capacity building, restorative justice, and self-reflection that sustained and grounded us.
 We could not have done this work without the steady guidance from Crossroads’ Jessica Vasquez Torres and Noah Kruis.
 Crossroad’s "Towards Liberation” training framed our understanding of racism, power dynamics, and “hidden” stories.
 Jessica and Noah challenged us to think deeply and broadly about how racism was rooted within our presbytery.

 Given the duration of our work, members of our team had to step down at various points.
 We want to thank our former members: Mustapha Baksh, Marge Campany, Angelina Garcia, Rochelle Shaw, Marda Quon Stothers, and Daeseop Yee.